-I am sure most of you would have heard by now that IIESoc have been working behind the scenes for "Connections 2018" - a Pre-IETF 103 forum in bangalore on October 31st - Novemeber 1st 2018, to get protocol developers, academicians and network operators together on the same platform to discuss the latest problems facing the internet and the solutions relevant to them.
+I am sure most of you would have heard by now that IIESoc have been working for "Connections 2019" - a Pre-IETF 106 forum in Kolkata on November 13th - November 14th 2019, to get protocol developers, academicians and network operators together on the same platform to discuss the latest problems facing the internet and the solutions relevant to them.
 This is being done with a focus on India and Indian contributions to the Internet.

-Bio: Adrian Farrel is an innovator and standards-maker in Internet technologies working within the Internet Engineering Task Force (IETF) where he has participated in the development of Multiprotocol Label Switching (MPLS), Generalized MPLS (GMPLS), Path Computation Element (PCE), and various Software Defined Networking (SDN) technologies.
-He served as one of two IETF Routing Area Directors for six years, and now chairs the Layer 2 VPN Service Model (L2SM) working group.
-He is the co-author of over 70 RFCs, currently serves as the Independent Submissions RFC Editor, and has written, edited, or contributed to seven books on Internet technologies and three books of fairy stories.
+Bio: Adrian Farrel is an innovator and standards-maker in Internet technologies working within the Internet Engineering Task Force (IETF) where he has participated in the development of Multiprotocol Label Switching (MPLS), Generalized MPLS (GMPLS), Path Computation Element (PCE), and various technologies.
+He served as one of two IETF Routing Area Directors for six years and was chair of the CCAMP, L1VPN, L3SM, L2SM, I2NSF, and PCE Working Groups.
+He is the co-author of over 70 RFCs, currently serves as the Independent Submissions RFC Editor, and has written, edited, or contributed to seven books on Internet technologies and four books of fairy stories.

 Checkout other talks at - https://www.connections.iiesoc.in/abstract

 We also asked Adrian a few questions regarding his IETF contributions and involvement.